 Strategic Agility: Calibrating strategic direction as conditions demand and opportunities present.
 Key considerations include:

-- Increased Focus on Strategic Planning: Our Mindsets 2025 Healthcare Executive Leadership Report finds that nearly 40% of healthcare executives report spending less than 10 hours per month on strategic planning.
+- Increased Focus on Strategic Planning: Our Mindsets 2025 Healthcare Executive Leadership Report finds that nearly 40% of executives report spending less than 10 hours each month on strategic planning.
 Given the increased uncertainty and risk of payment cuts, executives should increase the time dedicated to strategic planning and execution.
 This will support the continued alignment of activities and investments with the organization’s goals and objectives.
-For example, organizations may consider developing a process for reviewing proposed efforts to reduce expenses to help prevent these efforts from detracting from investments necessary to achieve strategic goals.
+For example, organizations may consider developing a process for reviewing proposed expense reduction efforts, so they don’t detract from investments necessary to achieve strategic goals.

 Aligned Growth: Pursuing strategic investments, integration activity, and partnerships across the healthcare value chain.
 Key considerations include: